prontotype-us/zamba-charts/README.md

 #### Gauge

 Displaying a value produced within a set range.
 Optionally pass in markers to display baselines, averages, or other comparisons.
+Override the default range of 0 to 100 with `options.{min, max}`.
+You can also pass in options to configure `start_angle` and `end_angle`.
+Default is 12 o clock, or 0 radians.

     props:
         data: [